ironhack-labs/lab-jquery-ten-seconds-math-game/README.md

 When the clock reaches zero, we need to indicate that the game is over and the user can't play anymore.
 We need to build three actions in order to finish the game:

-- Disable the posibility to write anything in the input filed
+- Disable the posibility to write anything in the input field
 - Hide the clock
 - Show an image to indicate the game is over